 More than 5 million teeth are knocked out every year in both children and adults.

 An unexpected dental injury can be extremely painful, but it’s important not to panic.
-Nearly every dental issue has a solution and can be treated by a dentist.
+Nearly every dental issue has a solution and can be treated by a dentist in Overland Park, KS.
 So don’t worry!
 We can help.